 Successful businesses use branding to build affinity with their target market and to enhance the value of their products and services.

-As you develop a business growth strategy, you’ll explore what you do best and the people you help most.
+As you develop business growth strategies, you’ll explore what you do best and the people you help most.
 Your brand bridges the gap between the two.

 To illustrate, I’ll use two well-known brands.